 MOD BDI/KEN/UGA/RRW/TZA/85A14/2

-2.5 Whenever a date is used in connection with Coordinated Universal Time (UTC), this date shall be that of the prime meridian at the appropriate time, the prime meridian corresponding to zero degrees geographical longitude.
+2.5 Whenever a date is used in connection with Coordinated Universal Time (UTC), this date is that at the prime meridian, the prime meridian corresponding to zero degrees geographical longitude.

 MOD BDI/KEN/UGA/RRW/TZA/85A14/3

-2.6 Whenever a specified time is used in international radiocommunication activities, UTC shall be applied, unless otherwise indicated, and it shall be presented as a four-digit group (0000-2359).
+2.6 Whenever a specified time is used in international radiocommunication activities, UTC shall be applied, and it shall be presented as a four-digit group (0000-2359).
 The abbreviation UTC shall be used in all languages.

 Reasons: Consequential changes resulting from the MOD to RR No. 1.14.